kikitux/nomad-in-a-box/README.md

 ```

 Then in the output will be the aliases you can use to reach each service.

+replace `n.n.n.n` with the ip of the instance, or just use the url printed by terraform.

 - consul
 	- consul1 = http://consul1.n.n.n.n.xip.io